 Four Types of FODMAPs

 There are two different groups of oligosaccharides: fructans and galactans.
 Fructans are found in wheat products, onions, garlic, artichokes and inulin.
 Galactans are found in lentils, chickpeas, broccoli, beans, Brussels sprouts and soy-based products.

 The most commonly known disaccharide is lactose, which naturally occurs in milk and some dairy products and requires lactase, a digestive enzyme, for absorption.
 Milk, yogurt, soft cheeses, ice cream and puddings are all disaccharides containing lactose.

 Reintroduction is important because over-restriction can cause harm too.
-Cutting too many fruits, vegetables, plant-based proteins and dairy foods from the diet can lead to increased risk of deficiencies in nutrients such as fiber, minerals such as calcium, protein (for vegetarians or vegans) and vitamins A, C and D. A registered dietitian nutritionist can help manage the reintroduction phase by developing an eating plan that meets an individual's nutrient needs.
-Remember, this is a low FODMAP diet, not a no FODMAP diet; it is a highly individualized therapy that was designed to help manage symptoms, not to cure them completely.
+Cutting too many fruits, vegetables, plant-based proteins and dairy foods from the diet can lead to increased risk of deficiencies in nutrients such as fiber, minerals such as calcium, protein (for vegetarians or vegans) and vitamins A, C and D. A registered dietitian nutritionist can help manage the reintroduction phase by developing an eating plan that meets a person's nutrient needs.
+Remember, this is a low-FODMAP diet, not a no FODMAP diet; it is a highly individualized therapy that was designed to help manage symptoms, not to cure them completely.

 Find a Nutrition Expert

 Looking for credible nutrition information and recommendations?
 The Academy of Nutrition and Dietetics' network of credentialed food and nutrition practitioners are ready to help!